Rebranding Trademarks: Challenges of Walking Away and Choosing a New Mark

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE webinar will guide trademark counsel and companies facing the decision to rebrand trademarks.
+This CLE course will guide trademark counsel and companies facing the decision to rebrand trademarks.
 The panel will address the legal and business issues that arise when companies consider dropping or changing a mark, including when dropping a potentially offensive or insensitive trademark.
 The panel will also discuss considerations companies face in selecting new marks.

 - Considerations when determining whether to rebrand a trademark